Doris Zinkeisen

-Doris Clare Zinkeisen (31 July 1898 – 3 January 1991) was a Scottish theatrical stage and costume designer, painter, commercial artist, and writer.
+Doris Clare Zinkeisen (31 July 1897 – 3 January 1991) was a Scottish theatrical stage and costume designer, painter, commercial artist, and writer.
 She was best known for her work in theatrical design.

 Early life

 Doris Zinkeisen was born in Clynder House in Rosneath, Argyll, Scotland.
-Her parents were Welsh-born Clare Bolton-Charles and Victor Zinkeisen, a timber merchant and amateur artist from Glasgow.
-Her father's family were originally from Bohemia and had been settled in Scotland for two hundred years.
+Her parents were Welsh-born Clare Bolton-Charles and Victor Zinkeisen, a shipper, manufacturer and yarn merchant and amateur artist from Glasgow.
+Her father was Scottish-born, but both of his parents had emigrated from Altenburg in Thuringia in around 1859 and had settled in Scotland.
 She had a younger sister, Anna Zinkeisen, who also became an artist.
 The family left Scotland and moved to Pinner, near Harrow in 1909.
 Zinkeisen attended the Harrow School of Art for four years and won a scholarship to the Royal Academy Schools in 1917 together with her sister Anna.
 During World War I Zinkeisen served in a Voluntary Aid Detachment at a hospital in Northwood, Middlesex.

 Career

 Zinkeisen shared a studio in London with her sister during the 1920s and 1930s from where she embarked on her career as a painter, commercial artist, and theatrical designer.